Less Control Compared To Standard Campaigns

 Click on ‘Help’, and then select ‘Chat’ from the contact options:

-Sometimes it’s not easy to find these contact options, so if you’re having trouble, look out for ‘Other’ when you are prompted to describe this issue.
-This should take you to the contact options above: - Follow this same procedure for any keywords you would like to exclude from your Performance Max campaign.
+3. Follow this same procedure for any keywords you would like to exclude from your Performance Max campaign.
 For example, if from past experience, or if you know there are certain terms that are not relevant for you, consider adding them as negative keywords as a way of streamlining the campaign.

-Step 2 - Continue To Run A Branded Search Campaign
+2. Continue To Run A Branded Search Campaign

 As you know, the reason for excluding branded searches from your Performance Max campaign isn’t because we no longer want to bid on brand keywords.
 It’s to better manage brand VS generics.